bayesmix-dev/bayesmix/docs/hierarchies.rst

 12. `write_hypers_to_proto`

-Observe that not all of these members are declared virtual in AbstractHierarchy or BaseHierarchy: this is because virtual members are only the ones that must be called from outside the Hierarchy, the other ones are handled via CRTP.
+Observe that not all of these members are declared virtual in `AbstractHierarchy` or `BaseHierarchy`: this is because virtual members are only the ones that must be called from outside the `Hierarchy`, the other ones are handled via CRTP.
 Not having them virtual saves a lot of lookups in the vtables.

 The BaseHierarchy class takes 4 template parameters:
 1. `Derived` must be the type of the child class (needed for the CRTP)